wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 PROTIP: I passed the 90-question Security+ March 2020 after studying literally 4 years, on and off.
 I held off due to its <a target="_blank" href="https://store.comptia.org/comptia-security-plus-exam-voucher/p/SEC-601-TSTV-20-C">$392 test fee</a> plus annual renewal fees.
 PROTIP: Buy their <a target="_blank" href="https://store.comptia.org/comptia-store-club/p/ITPR-0020-ANNS-2019">$49 annual Club</a> for a $78 discount (20% off all CompTIA products).
 Students get a 40% discount at a different website.

-What helped me get over the intimidation is to seek out the trick questions and delight in them as an intellectual curiosity.
+What helped me get over the intimidation is to seek out the <strong>trick questions and delight in them</strong> as an intellectual curiosity.

-PROTIP: Security+ is a vendor-neutral, but to be useful on the job, get trained in specific tools and in cloud computing as well.
+PROTIP: Security+ is vendor-neutral, but to be useful on the job, get trained in specific tools and in cloud computing as well.

 Concepts in the five exam objectives are covered in <a target="_blank" href="https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/sy0-601-comptia-security-plus-course/">videos by Professor Messer</a> <a target="_blank" href="https://www.youtube.com/watch?v=9NE33fpQuw8&list=PLG49S3nxzAnkL2ulFS3132mOVKuzzBxA8">on YouTube</a>:

-1. Threats, Attacks, and Vulnerabilities
+1. <a target="_blank" href="https://www.youtube.com/watch?v=4HGQ0uYeSaA" title="2h InsideCloud">VIDEO</a>: Threats, Attacks, and Vulnerabilities
    1.1 – Social Engineering<br />
    1.2 – Attack Types<br />
    1.3 – Application Attacks<br />